vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/valentino-valentine/scores.md

 ### PropType Implementation

-- Fail - There are components missing proptype validation.
+- Pass - Proptype validation is implemented for any component receiving props.

 ### README Updates
 - Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running